 This day trip was just one big adventure that I will never forget.
 We had seen beautiful pictures of the Rila Lakes atop the mountain range and wanted to make the trek to see them.
 What we forgot was that it was March and that there would still be snow on the mountains.
 Nevertheless, it was still a fun adventure figuring out how to get there.
 If you want to do this trek – keep in mind that you will need to start your day early.
 Like, really, really early.

 To get there – Take the bus from Sofia to either Dupnitsa or Sapareva Bania.
 There are buses from Dupnitsa to Sapareva Bania on almost every 30 min.
 From Sapareva Bania look for the shuttle (pink bus pictured below) to Panichishte, from there a cheap taxi, and then the chairlift to the lakes.

 If there’s one thing I would recommend anyone to do with their time in Sofia it is to take the Free Sofia Walking Tour.
 Our guide was knowledgeable and filled the entire tour with information.
 He explained different historical events with demos and took the time to answer all questions.
 It lasted about two hours and gave us insight into the main important buildings and parts of Sofia.

 A walking tour with this company is the best way to see Sofia and understand what you are looking at.
 Don’t forget to give a nice tip at the end!

 Bulgaria is a country that has made milestones in development, despite the fact that it still has quite a way to go in terms of standard of living and other criteria.
 It is a very cool country full of (mostly) friendly people.
 The language is nothing like English or any romance language – they use an alphabet similar to the Greek alphabet.
-Nevertheless, a lot of people speak English and even people who didn’t were still patient and tried to help us figure out where we were trying to go.
+Nevertheless, a lot of people speak English, so getting around wasn’t too difficult.